mpizenberg/elm-test-rs/README.md

 to embed a marker, and modifying the `check` function to look for that marker.

-Once all the JavaScript code has been generated, it is time to start the supervisor Node file, which will organize tests runners.
+Once all the JavaScript code has been generated, it is time to start the supervisor Node file, which will orchestrate tests runners.
 The supervisor and the runners communicate through child and parent worker messages.
 The reporter is just loaded from its compiled elm code by the supervisor.
 Communication between the Elm and JS parts are done through ports, as usual.